ShipSoft/FairShip/README.md

   build>make

+  call you favourite config  (config.sh or config.csh) depending on what shell you use

+  build>. ./config.sh

-  > if compiled successfully you can go to ship/macro directory and run macro (i.e:  "root run_sim.C -l")
+  Now you can go to  ship/macro directory and run macro (i.e:  "root run_sim.C ")

+  > cd ship/macro

+  macro> root run_sim.C

-  > After that you can also see what is done by running the eventdisplay.C macro  (i.e: "root  event display.C -l")
+  After that you can also see what is done by running the eventdisplay.C macro  (i.e: "root  event display.C ")

+  macro>root  event display.C